make it

 Successful use of humor can help you establish an emotional connection with your users and remind them that there are real humans behind the design.
 By doing so, it also makes technology more likeable.

-Leveraging unpredictability is also one of the most effective ways to make rewards (especially monetary and tangible ones) more rewarding.
+Leveraging unpredictability is also one of the most effective ways to make rewards (especially monetary and tangible ones) less "controlling, and thus less extrinsic.

 Related Tactics